airctic/icevision/README_MKDOCS.md

 # Mantisshrimp Documentation

-The source for Mantisshrimp documentation is in this directory.
+The source for Mantisshrimp documentation is in the `docs/` folder.
 Our documentation uses extended Markdown, as implemented by [MkDocs](http://mkdocs.org).

 ## Building the documentation